Lernstick/shim-review/README.md

 -------------------------------------------------------------------------------
 * This is our first submission.
-* We (Research Center for Digital Sustainability) will be moving from Bern University to Bern University of Applied Sciences later this year.
+* We (Research Center for Digital Sustainability) will be moving from Bern University to Bern University of Applied Sciences (BFH) later this year.